BlackHammerMc-2025/BookShelf/README.md

 ### 📊 More about how we use **your data**:
 We do keep logs accessible to our dev, but after we stop and restart the server every few days... your data is un-recoverable.
-We also do not log IP, as we also follow the no doxx rule!
+We also do not log IP, as we follow a strict rule to collect as little info.

 ![kaczka-kaczuszka](https://github.com/user-attachments/assets/d15d255f-57f9-487c-9ae6-1e6156bb0041)